ONSgeo/geospatial-training/_docs/intro_to_qgis.md

   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_trees_buffered.JPG?raw=TRUE" title="Edingburgh tree points after buffering">
 </p>

-However we want to know the total area covered by the trees, and these overlaps will result in double counting.
+However, we want to know the total area covered by the trees, and these overlaps will result in double counting.
 To prevent this, we can use the `Dissolve result` option.
 Open the buffer window again and use the same options as before but with `Dissolve result` checked.
 Running it now yields a single polygon with overlapping areas merged into the overall polygon.
 Opening the attribute table for this new layer there is now a single row, representing a single feature.
 Using the 'information' tool from the toolbar and clicking on the layer will show some geometric information for this layer including the area in square meters.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_trees_buffered_dissolve.JPG?raw=TRUE" title="Edinburgh tree points after buffering with dissolve">